rmenon1008/mockupgen/README.md

 # mockupgen
 A tool that generates a 3D device mockup from a screenshot.

+Read my post on [how it works](https://www.rohanmenon.com/projects/mockupgen/)!

 <br>